Doki Doki Morning: Background and release

 The song introduced all three members to heavy metal music; Nakamoto commenting how she had never heard such musical heaviness before, while Mizuno initially had more interest in dancing to the music rather than singing.
 During song production, the signature Kitsune hand gesture (similar to the sign of the horns) was formed.
 Vocals for the song were recorded on October 30, 2010.
 The song's first release was in the Sakura Gakuin album Sakura Gakuin 2010 Nendo: Message, released on April 27, 2011, as part of the Jūonbu ("heavy music club") sub-unit.

 The song was later announced as a limited-edition DVD single on October 12, 2011, and later released also as a standard digital download available on October 22 and 23, 2011 for pre-sale at the Sakura Gakuin Festival 2011 held at Mt.
 Rainier Hall "Shibuya Pleasure Pleasure", and later sold in limited quantities on ASmart, Amazon, Tower Records Online, and Tower Records Shinjuku starting October 24.
 The limited edition included a DVD with the "Doki Doki ☆ Morning" music video and a cut of the original video focusing on the choreography for live performances of the song, and a towel embossed with either the logo of the band or the label Juonbu Records.
 The single was later released as a CD single on April 6, 2012, packaged with a T-shirt.

 The song was later released as a promotional single in the United Kingdom on December 13, 2015.

 Composition

 The song has a "modern heaviness" sound in its music, with dark, atmospheric instrumentals that reverse into a catchier and brighter melody with lyrics such as "Rin rin rin!
 Ohayō, wake up" (Ring ring ring!
 Good morning, wake up).
 Kikuchi noted how the tone of the song was directly opposite to Japanese kei-on music (light music); as a result, the band formed under the label Jūonbu (heavy music club) to signify the contrast.
 Nakamoto, whose vocals were recorded separately from those of Mizuno and Kikuchi, needed to speak quickly but clearly in the verses.

-Reception
+Reception and legacy

 The song managed to peak at number 80 on the Billboard Japan Top Independent Albums and Singles chart on the week dated November 7, 2011.

+It was sampled in 2026 by @onefive for the song "Muteki Atashi Mōdo" (無敵☆アタシモード) with Babymetal producer Kobametal's permission.